ibm-cloud-docs/EventStreams/messagehub107.md

 # What is Message Hub?

 {{site.data.keyword.messagehub_full}} is a high-throughput message bus built with Apache Kafka.
-It is optimized for event ingestion into IBM Cloud and event stream distribution between your services and applications.
+It is optimized for event ingestion into {{site.data.keyword.Bluemix_notm}} and event stream distribution between your services and applications.

 By being built with Apache Kafka, it directly benefits from all the innovation occurring in the community and Kafka client APIs, Kafka Streams, Kafka Connect, and also KSQL.